 Error Reference

-Every API error response follows the same shape.
-Machine-readable codes, human-readable messages, and an optional action object that tells you exactly what to do next.
+Every API error is one nested error object.
+Branch on error.type (coarse category) or switch on error.code (specific), with a human-readable error.message and an optional error.action that tells you exactly what to do next.

 Response Shape